How to Properly Sanitize Office Desks and Shared Workspaces

 Frequent-contact surfaces like keyboards, phones, chair arms, and desk handles accumulate the most germs.

-Regularly disinfecting these areas helps reduce cross-contamination and minimize health risks.
+Regularly sanitizing these areas helps reduce cross-contamination and minimize health risks.

 Advanced Cleaning Technologies